Egbert Martin: Life

-Martin was born in Georgetown, British Guiana to a journeyman tailor.
+Martin was born in Georgetown, British Guiana, to a journeyman tailor.
 Guyanese poet and essayist A. J. Seymour described him as "a fair Mulatto" (implying a mixture of White and Afro-Guyanese ancestry) who from his early youth was "confined to an invalid's bed, as a result of illness."
 He had a cousin named Edwin Heyliger, suggesting German ancestry.

 When he was 19, Martin's poetry was published in Guianese journal The Colonist, and he contributed to other publications such as The Argosy and Echo between 1881 and 1890.
-In 1887, he won an kingdom-wide competition at an event organised by the London Standard to commemorate Queen Victoria's Golden Jubilee, for appending two verses to the British national anthem.
+In 1887, he won a kingdom-wide competition at an event organised by the London Standard to commemorate Queen Victoria's Golden Jubilee, for appending two verses to the British national anthem.
 Despite being bed-ridden, he was sponsored by the editor of The Argosy newspaper, James Thompson, and the mayor of Georgetown, George Anderson Forshaw.
 Martin was the first poet to write about the landscape of Guyana.

 He died aged 29 from tuberculosis.